dev-masih/defgraph/README.md

 **return:** Newly added node id as number

 ### map_add_route(source_id, destination_id)
-Adding a two way route between nodes with id of source_id and destination_id
+Adding a two-way route between nodes with ids of source_id and destination_id
 **arguments:** source_id as number, destination_id as number

 ### map_remove_route(source_id, destination_id)
-Removing an existing route between nodes with id of source_id and destination_id
+Removing an existing route between nodes with ids of source_id and destination_id
 **arguments:** source_id as number, destination_id as number

-### move_initialize(source_position, threshold, destination_id)
+### move_initialize(source_position, destination_id)
-initialize moves from source_position to node with id of destination_id inside map with specified threshold in position calculations
+initialize moves from source_position to a node with an id of destination_id inside the created map
-**arguments:** source_position as vector3, threshold as number, destination_id as number
+**arguments:** source_position as vector3, destination_id as number
 **return:** special movement data as table
-> **Note:** The returned special table consisd of combined data to use later in `move_player` and `debug_draw_player_move` functions.
+> **Note:** The returned special table consists of combined data to use later in `move_player` and `debug_draw_player_move` functions.
+If at any time you decided to change the destination of game object you have to call this function and overwrite old movement data with returned one.

 ### move_player(current_position, speed, move_data)
-calculate movements from current_position of game object inside given map considering given speed and dt useing last calculated movement data
+calculate movements from current_position of the game object inside the created map considering given speed and threshold, using last calculated movement data
-**arguments:** current_position as vector3, speed as number, move_data as table
+**arguments:** current_position as vector3, speed as number, threshold as number, move_data as table
 **return:** new position for movement as vector3, new movement data as table, is reached to destination as boolean
-> **Note:** The returned new movement data should overwrite old movement data. normally this function is placed inside go update function and you can set go position to returned position. also you should multiply `dt` with speed yourself before passing it to function.
+> **Note:** The returned new movement data should overwrite old movement data. normally this function is placed inside go update function and you can set go position to returned position. also, you should multiply `dt` with speed yourself before passing it to function.

 ### debug_set_properties(node_color, route_color, draw_scale)